lbarazza/LaTorch/README.md

     'g': torch.eye(3, 3)
     })
 ```
-By calling the `forward`{:.python} method we can evaluate the model.
-In particular the `forward`{:.python} method accepts a dictionary as an argument, which specifies the latex symbol and the value we want it to have to perform the calculation.
+By calling the `.forward(...)` method we can evaluate the model.
+In particular, this method accepts a dictionary as an argument, where the keys are the symbol names chosen in the `symbols` variable above (without possible indices) and the values are those that these variables should assume for the computation.